How to Choose the Best Chickens for Your Homestead

 Do you want hens that will hatch and raise their own chicks?
 Check out How to Choose the Best Broody Hens for a Self-Reliant Flock.

-Start Out With the Best Chickens!
+Star With the Best Chickens!

 Now that you’ve read up on some of the best breeds to fill the needs of your homestead, you can get started on your flock!
 If you aren’t sure where to get chicks, check out How to Start With the Best Baby Chicks!